-7. West Nile Mosquito (Culex tarsalis) - As of this week, two birds collected in Saskatchewan tested positive for West Nile (click here to view their reports).
-The regions most advanced in degree-day accumulations for Culex tarsalis are shown in the map below.
-Areas highlighted in red on the map below will have accumulated sufficient heat for C. tarsalis to fly.
-It's time for DEET!
+6. West Nile Mosquito (Culex tarsalis) - As of this week, a total of two birds collected in Saskatchewan tested positive for West Nile (click here to view reports posted by the Canadian Wildlife Health Cooperative).
+Areas highlighted in red on the map below have accumulated sufficient heat units for C. tarsalis to fly.
+Remember to apply DEET if you are outdoors!